 E. Expulsion Upon Finding of Guilt

 If the court determines that a student is guilty, the Board may expel the student.
-During the student's expulsion, the student may still attend the alternative program to which they have been assigned.
+During the student's expulsion, the student may still attend the educational alternative services program to which they have been assigned.